slsdetectorgroup/slsDetectorPackage/docs/src/dataformat.rst

 One can use the command ``fliprows`` along with a ``true`` to flip the rows vertically for the bottom or top half module.
 It is sent out to the reciever, but does not flip rows in the output file itself, but rather streams out this info via the json header and thus instructs the GUI to display them correctly.

-1G/ 10GbE Interfaces
+1GbE/ 10GbE Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each UDP port in the figure above has a 1G and a 10GbE interface.
-The 1G interface is used for control and configuration, but also for data transmission, while the 10GbE interface is used only for data transmission.
-The 1GbE interface is enabled by default, but can be enabled using the ``tengiga`` command and updating the appropriate udp_* commands.
+Both UDP ports ``udp_dstport`` and ``udp_dstport2`` are used in Eiger as shows in the figure.
+Both of them can be set to use either the 1GbE or the 10GbE interface for data.
+The 1GbE interface is used also for control and configuration.
+For data, the 1GbE interface is enabled by default.
+It can be disabled by enabling the ``tengiga`` command and updating both the ``udp_dstport, udp_dstport2, udp_dstip`` commands to match the 1GbE or 10GbE interface.
 This setting only affects packetsize and number of packets, but does not affect the total image size.

 Reducing network load
 ^^^^^^^^^^^^^^^^^^^^^^